 Migrate user profiles

 This article contains instructions on turning Citrix user profiles into Windows roaming profiles.
-It also describes how to remove Citrix user profiles from Personal vDisks (a Citrix Virtual Desktops feature) so Profile Management can process them.
+It also describes how to remove Citrix user profiles from Personal vDisks (a feature of Citrix virtual desktops) so Profile Management can process them.

 For more information on migration strategies, see Upgrade and migrate.